 - Police misconduct: Police sometimes violate the U.S. Constitution during criminal investigations by performing an illegal search, seizure or arrest.
-In such cases the defense attorney may file a Las Vegas motion to suppress evidence that requests that the court disregard all evidence discovered from the police’s unlawful actions.
+In such cases, the defense attorney may file a motion to suppress evidence that requests that the court disregard all evidence discovered from the police’s unlawful actions.
 If the motion is successful, the prosecution may choose to dismiss the entire officer impersonation case out of lack of proof.

-Impersonation an officer is prosecuted as a gross misdemeanor in Nevada.
+Impersonation of an officer is prosecuted as a gross misdemeanor in Nevada.
 The punishment includes a sentence of:

 - up to 364 days in jail, and/or

 The judge may also order victim restitution to compensate anyone who sustained damages from the false impersonation.